Testing dark energy models with a new sample of strong-lensing systems: Results

 \subsection{The CPL constraints}

 Notice that despite the CPL parametrization for the DE EoS (Eq. \ref{eq:eosCPL}) adds an extra free parameter compared to the $\omega$CDM one, the range of values for $\chi^{2}_{min}$ and $\chi^{2}_{red}$ are roughly similar.
-The $\omega_0$ constraints estimated with T1-T3 are very similar ($\sim -2.4,-2.7$), however a strightforward comparison among $\omega_1$ values is not possible because the bounds are different for each scenario (see figures \ref{CPL1} and \ref{CPL2}).
-When sub-samples are considered (T4 to T13, figures \ref{CPL3}, \ref{CPL4} and \ref{CPL5}), $\omega_0$ is positive only for the region $z_l >0.4$ (see figure \ref{CPL5}), and adopts negative values for the other sub-samples.
-The $\omega_1$ parameter is very sensitive to all cases having different mean values in each test.
+The $\omega_0$ constraints estimated with the FS (with and without $f$) and the SS1 are very similar ($\sim -2.3,-2.7$), a straightforward comparison among $\omega_1$ values is not possible because the bounds are different for each scenario (see figure \ref{figCPL}, upper-left and lower panels), but showing consistency at 1$\sigma$ of confidence level.
+When sub-samples are considered (SS2 to SS11, figure \ref{figCPL}, upper-right and middle panels), $\omega_0$ is positive only for the region $z_l >0.4$ (see middle-right panel), and adopts negative values for the other sub-samples.
+The $\omega_1$ parameter is very sensitive to all cases having different mean values in each test, however most being consistent at 1$\sigma$ of confidence level.

-When a new parameter $f$, (T3) is added, no substantial improvements on $\chi^{2}_{red}$ value is shown.
+When a new parameter $f$, (FS) is added, no substantial improvements on $\chi^{2}_{red}$ value is shown.
 The result for the corrective parameter $f$ is consistent with the ones obtained by \citet{Cao:2012,Treu:2006ApJ}.
-Once again, the $\omega_0$ and $\omega_1$ constraints seem to get worse in the region $D^{obs}<0.5$ (T4), showing convergence problems reflected in double contours in the correlation of the cosmological parameters (see figure \ref{CPL3}).
-Notice that $\chi^{2}_{red}$ values higher than the one obtained for the entire sample (table \ref{tab:wCDMCPLyJBPin}) are achieved only in the regions: $D^{obs}>1$ (T6), $\sigma<210$~km s$^{-1}$ (T7) and $\sigma>276$~km s$^{-1}$ (T10).
-On the other hand, the smallest $\chi^{2}_{red}$ value is reached in the region of $0.5<D^{obs}<1$, suggesting a better model fitting.
+Once again, the $\omega_0$ and $\omega_1$ constraints seem to get worse in the region $D^{obs}<0.5$ (SS2), showing convergence problems reflected in double contours in the correlation of the cosmological parameters (see figure \ref{figCPL}, upper-right panel).
+Notice that $\chi^{2}_{red}$ values higher than the one obtained for the entire sample (table \ref{tab:wCDMCPLyJBPin}) are achieved only in the regions: $D^{obs}>1$ (SS4), $\sigma<210$~km s$^{-1}$ (SS5) and $\sigma>276$~km s$^{-1}$ (SS8).
+On the other hand, the smallest $\chi^{2}_{red}$ value is reached in the region of $0.5<D^{obs}<1$ (SS3), suggesting a better model fitting.